shashankiyer/Learning-bit-codes-for-images/README.md

 |-- train
 `-- train.txt
 ```
-In addition, you will need to download the pretrained [AlexNet weights](http://www.cs.toronto.edu/~guerzhoy/tf_alexnet/bvlc_alexnet.npy).
+In addition, you will also need to download the pretrained [AlexNet weights](http://www.cs.toronto.edu/~guerzhoy/tf_alexnet/bvlc_alexnet.npy).
 Ensure they are stored as:
 ```
 data/pretrained_alexnet/bvlc_alexnet.npy
 ```